 Helen Timoffee and Karen Belanger have taken the training through CAWST in Calgary and are now familiar with what is required in making the filters.
 One of the bio sand steel molds that was sent over in our container has been delivered to the Anglican Diocese of Northern Malawi and was used during the training.
 Volunteers from Canada go to malawi to help out.

 David Greene teaching how to sift gravel for the filter.

 It was critical to implement both programs in the south and in the north immediately following the training so that the knowledge gained was not lost.
-With training costs, support for the Community Health Promoters, delivery of the filter, ongoing monitoring and support, and proper accounting, the cost of the filter is approximately $100 USD.

 For seven months in 2013, we were fortunate to have two Project Volunteers from Calgary, Ashif and Reeshma Bhura, who worked to set up proper financial and program monitoring systems.
 They also taught staff how to use computers, including WORD, EXCEL and the internet.

 From September 2016 to the current time, a Project Volunteer from Calgary, Sarah Falconer has been overseeing the Project in Malawi.
 Sarah has managed the construction of the factory in the south and has assisted in another training session held in September 2017 to update existing staff and train new staff on the construction of the filter and on how to provide effective training to villagers on proper sanitation and hygiene.

 Father Raphael demonstrating clean water coming from the filter after dirty water is poured in.

 Ashif and Reeshma working on the project in Malawi in 2013

 The factory in the south was officially opened in 2017 by Bishop Kalemba.

 Sarah Falconer is living in southern Malawi and is our Country Manager for the Project.